jts307/MazeProject1/DESIGN.md

 We anticipate the following modules or functions:

 ##### In AMStartup.c:
 1. *main*, which validates arguments, establishes a connection with the server, creates a log file, and creates/initializes avatar threads.
-Also closes threads and frees memory when the maze has been solved.
-##### In amazing_client.c:
+##### In avatar.c:
-2. *main*, which communicates with the server, sending and receiving messages, initializes data structures and writes to the log file.
+2. *avatar_play*, which communicates with the server, sending and receiving messages, initializes data structures and writes to the log file.
+It also determines each avatar's move, checks when the game is over and frees allocated memory and closes the socket when finished. *avatar_play* is concurrently run by every thread.
 3. *determine_goal*, which determines the goal for an avatar at the beginning of its turn.
 4. *calculate_next_move*, which determines, based on an avatar’s current position and heuristics, which move, north, south, west or east, is best.
 5. *maze* module, which defines the maze structure and its methods.